 - Added Property Security: Package lockers solve missing and stolen package issues, ensuring a safe and secure community living experience.

-Parcel Pending smart lockers were created to provide a truly comprehensive solution to package management challenges, but our job doesn’t end at locker installation.
+Parcel Pending smart lockers were created to provide a truly comprehensive solution to package management and apartment home security challenges, but our job doesn’t end at locker installation.
 We act as a strategic partner to ensure that each property’s unique needs are met, whether it’s by customizing configurations and workflows or providing marketing support and collateral to ensure successful resident adoption.

 Find out how we can make a difference for your property and your residents.
 Reach out to a member of our team here.